-What is Google Stadia and how will it work?
+What is Google Stadia and how does it work?

-Stadia was rumoured for more than a year before its official announcement in March 2019, having previously been called Project Yeti.
-It is a cloud gaming service whereby games can be purchased and played, but don't have to be downloaded to a console or PC.
+Having previously been called Project Yeti, Google Stadia is a cloud gaming service whereby games can be purchased and played, but don't have to be downloaded to a console or PC.

 The biggest hurdle other similar services have encountered over the years is latency - the time it takes from the moment you move the controller thumbstick or press a button to the action occurring on screen.